blab/fitness-dynamics/README.md

 ```
 to produce the sequence counts files
 ```
-sequence-counts/sarscov2/prepared_seq_counts.tsv
+sequence-counts/7PET/prepared_seq_counts.tsv
 ```
-Currently, clade counts are provisioned for just the USA.
+Currently, clade counts are provisioned for just the India, Bangladesh, China, and DRC.

 ### MLR estimates